fangzheng918/Bayesian-Optimization-for-Hyperparameter-Tuning-of-Deep-Neural-Networks/README.md

 5. **Run the Complete Notebook**: Open `combined.ipynb` and execute all cells, this is code for grid search, random search and standard BO.

+## Grid Search

+Grid Search exhaustively evaluates combinations of hyperparameters from predefined candidate sets.
+For this project, only 30 out of 240 combination were tested due to computational cost.
+Each configuration trains a CNN (Model 2) for 3 epochs on the training set, and the best validation accuracy from that run is recorded.
+All grid search trials are logged in JSONL format under: bo_logs/grid_trials.jsonl.

 ## Bayesian Optimization (Optuna)

 Bayesian Optimization is implemented using Optuna to tune a CNN baseline on FashionMNIST.
 The model is trained with an 8:2 train/validation split.
 For each trial, Optuna searches over hidden_units, batch_size, learning rate, and weight_decay.
 Each configuration is trained for 3 epochs, and the best validation accuracy within the trial is recorded.